Jesmond Parish Church

-Jesmond Parish Church is a parish church in the Church of England situated in Brandling Village in the Jesmond suburb of Newcastle upon Tyne, Tyne and Wear, England.
+Jesmond Parish Church is a parish church in the Church of England situated in Jesmond, a suburb of Newcastle upon Tyne, Tyne and Wear, England.
 The church's official name is the Clayton Memorial Church and is unusual among Anglican parish churches in not being named after either a saint who appears in the church's calendar or a person of the Trinity.
 This reflects the church's conservative Evangelical roots.
 It is a grade II listed building.

 History

 The church had a slightly unusual beginning.
 1856 saw the death of the Rev Richard Clayton, Master of St Thomas' Church in Haymarket and a local Evangelical luminary.
 In his place the church authorities wished to appoint Clement Moody, a high church successor who was out of sympathy with Clayton's Reformed Evangelical principles.
 A large number of the congregation of St Thomas's were deeply unhappy.
 A committee was formed with the intention of planting a new church nearby, which "will form a central point for the maintenance and promulgation of sound scriptural and evangelical truth in a large and populous town."
 At the time, much of the land around the site was open fields; the building was designed by the architect John Dobson and consecrated in 1861.
 A vestry was added in 1874.

 The church's original designation was "The Clayton Memorial".
 Over the vestry door is an inscription: "This church, consecrated to the Glory of God, 14th January, 1861, was erected to the memory of the Rev. Richard Clayton, M.A., who was for 30 years Master of the Hospital of St. Mary Magdalene, and the faithful minister of St. Thomas's Church, Newcastle-upon-Tyne.
 He died 8th October, 1856, aged 54 years."
 To friends of Rev. Moody, however, the church was known as St Spite's.